GIScience/openrouteservice/docs/run-instance/running-with-docker.md

 ## Troubleshooting

-If openrouteservice cannot be started or does not operate as expected, most important is to check the logs.
+If openrouteservice cannot be started or does not operate as expected, it is most important to check the logs.
 There are two ways to inspect the logs, with some differences: `docker compose logs` and `ors-docker/logs/ors.log`

 | `docker compose logs`                            | `ors-docker/logs/ors.log`                                                                       |